nodetec/relayrunner/docs/server/firewall.md

 ufw allow ssh
 ```

-If you changed the default port for the SSH server, then run the following command to allow incoming SSH connections on the custom port:
+If you changed the default port for the SSH server, run the following command to allow incoming SSH connections on the custom port:

 ```bash
 ufw allow <port-number>/tcp